Bulldog News

 April 22: Carver Gayton ’56 spoke at MOHAI.
 Read his letter to the class of 1964 and an excerpt from his book on standing up for racial equality.

-February 27: Sarah Lessig ’25 nominated for the prestigious Seattle Sports Star of the Year Award.
-A standout athlete and a pivotal member of Garfield’s basketball team, Lessig has proven remarkably versatile in many sports.
-She is headed to Princeton University.
+February 27: Sarah Lessig ’25, a pivotal member of Garfield’s basketball team, nominated for the prestigious Seattle Sports Star of the Year Award.
 See the Seattle Times article.

 2024